Metrological/eslint-config-maf/README.md

 ## TODO:
 ### To make it work at all;
-- before release update ui and examples apps used in SDK to adhere to new standards
 - move node and es6 groups of settings to own file

+- before release update ui and examples apps used in SDK to adhere to new standards and test on STB ButtonsTemplate
+  EmptyTemplate
+  ExtendTemplate
+  KeyboardTemplate
+  GridTemplate
+  RSSTemplate
+  com.metrological.app.Rooms ?
+  com.metrological.app.RunnerHTML ?
+  TabsTemplate
+  com.metrological.app.Ufo ?
+  VideoTemplate - test on STB specifically!!!
+  VideoTemplate2 - remove from SDK
+  VideoTransportTemplate - test on STB specifically!!!
+  ViewHandlingTemplate
+  com.metrological.app.YoutubeTemplate - remove key!!! + change to get channel and then all videos from channel - foodytv etc... ui.AutoStart - remove from SDK com.metrological.ui.Horizon
+  - run image optimizer on these apps
+  - check alle met timeout op API of correct ingevuld
+  - also check listener removal in all apps again

+- remove maf logs, remove nl.nl strings errors
 - update node version
+- update eslint version + rules
+- sdksupport email toevoegen aan readme
 - release to public maf-sdk, combined with servicemail!!! - come up with persistent solution for this.

 ### Also needs to be done, but later;
-- [ ] update apps in SDK to adhere to new standard
-- [ ] make sdk.js executable to so you can just run > sdk.js
 - [ ] update shortlinks, make it load dynamically and in-memory cache or load from external github config file???
 - [ ] add service mail via webhook to github/dashboard for public sdk
 - [ ] use semantic versioning and commitizen friendly or use zeit/release?